 Welcome to my website

-Sciences in 2017.
-I received my Ph.D. in Politics from Princeton
+in Economics at Yale University.
+I hold a Ph.D. in Politics from Princeton

 My research analyzes collective decision-making in committees and elections using different quantitative methods, such as structural estimation, causal inference, and text analysis.
 I have studied the effects of sequential deliberation on decision-making at the Federal Open Market Committee (FOMC), the effects of deliberation in electoral politics using evidence from a randomized field experiment in the Philippines.
-My research also uses structural estimation to analyze dynamic decision-making problems in electoral politics with a focus on U.S. senatorial and presidential elections.
+My research also uses structural estimation to analyze dynamic decision-making problems in electoral politics with a focus on U.S. and Mexican elections.